Temporally multiplexed ion-photon quantum interface via fast ion-chain transport: Discussion and outlook

-To summarize, we have presented a multiplexed ion-photon interface by transporting a nine-ion chain with synchronized excitation in sub-hundred \textmu s.
-The speed is restricted by the motional frequency and can be increased by an order of magnitude, for instance, using a 3D-printed ion trap~\cite{xu20233d} with radial frequency beyond 10~MHz.
-The 397\,nm photon can be converted to the telecommunication band via a two-step QFC~\cite{saha2023lownoise}.
-Once integrated with state preparation on $3 ^2D_{3/2}$ Zeeman sublevel and photon collection with a single mode fiber, we expect a faster photon extraction rate~\cite{crocker2019high} and negligible ion crosstalk while achieving high fidelity ion-photon entanglement ~\cite{stephenson2020high,o2024fast}.
-Our system can also be combined with a miniature cavity~\cite{takahashi2020strong} for much higher photon extraction efficiency without sacrificing the photon generation rate, while the ion’s positional spread caused by coherent excitation can be mitigated by aligning the cavity along the radial direction or further optimization of the shuttling function.
-These results stimulate the research of fast shuttling of a chain of tens of ions as a unit cell of logical qubit with heralded entanglement~\cite{li2024high} and high-rates entanglement of quantum processors across large distances.
+To summarize, we have presented a multiplexed ion-photon interface by transporting a nine-ion chain with synchronized photon generation in sub-100\,\textmu s.
+We expect that the transport speed is limited by the axial trap frequency.
+Higher radial confinement allows for increased axial frequencies while preserving a linear ion chain of the same size, thereby enabling faster ion transport along the axial direction.
+3D-printed micro traps have demonstrated an order of magnitude higher radial trap frequency\,\cite{Xu-2025-3D-traps}, thereby opening the path towards speeding up the interface by an order of magnitude.
+The 397\,nm photon can be converted to the telecommunication band via QFC~\cite{liu2026long,kasture2016frequency,saha2023lownoise}.
+Once integrated with state preparation on a $3 ^2D_{3/2}$ Zeeman sublevel and photon collection with a single-mode fiber, we expect a faster photon extraction rate~\cite{crocker2019high} and negligible ion crosstalk while achieving high-fidelity ion-photon entanglement~\cite{stephenson2020high,o2024fast}.
+Our approach can also be combined with a miniature cavity~\cite{takahashi2020strong} for much higher photon extraction efficiency without sacrificing the photon generation rate, while the positional spread of the ions caused by coherent excitation can be mitigated by aligning the cavity along the radial direction or further optimization of the shuttling function.
+These results stimulate research on fast shuttling of a chain of tens of ions as a unit cell of a logical qubit with heralded entanglement~\cite{li2024high} and high-rate entanglement of quantum processors across large distances.

-B.Y and Q.W have contributed equally to this work.
-We thank Alp Sipahigil, Ben Lanyon, Tracy Northup, You-Wei Hsieh, and Wenji Wu for their helpful discussion.
-Q.W. and H.H. acknowledge funding by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences under Awards No. DE-SC0023277.
-This work is supported by the Office of Science (S.C.) in Advanced Scientific Computing Research (ASCR) through FOA - Quantum Internet to Accelerate Scientific Discovery (LAB 21-2495) and by NSF Grant No. 2016245.
+During the review process of the manuscript, we became aware of related work on atom-transport-based multiplexing schemes for scalable quantum networks~\cite{canteri2024photon,cui2025metropolitan}.